Projective characterization of higher-order quantum transformations: Projective characterization of the type theory of higher-order quantum transformations

-Figure \ref{fig:QO} provides a graphical interpretation of this relation.
-This is the physical content of Proposition \ref{theo:det_fctal}: the generalized Born rule is independent of a \textit{particular} choice of deterministic state and deterministic effect; Both the state and the effect can be replaced by the identity -- or any other element of their respective state structures -- without altering the outcome probability of 1.
-Put differently, even when replacing either the state or the effect by pure noise, \textit{something} has to be measured in the end.
+Fig. \ref{fig:QO} provides a graphical interpretation of this relation: a wire connecting a state $V$ with a `deterministic functional' (a trace with unit effect $N$; $\TrX{}{N \cdot V}$) can be `cut' in two pieces (two traces, $\TrX{}{N \cdot \bullet }\TrX{}{\bullet \cdot V} $) by adding two `discarding effects' on each loose end ($\frac{\mathds{1}}{c_{\overline{A}}}$ and $\frac{\mathds{1}}{c_A}$ replace their respective $\bullet$).
+This hints the physical content of Proposition \ref{theo:det_fctal}: the generalized Born rule is independent of \textit{which} \textit{particular} deterministic state $V$ and effect $N$ are getting connected together; both the state and the effect can be replaced by the identity -- or any other element of their respective state structures -- without altering the outcome probability of 1.
+Put differently, even when replacing either the state or the effect by pure noise (that is, the discarding effect), it is always a certainty that \textit{something has happened} at the end of the protocol.
+The connection between quasi-orthogonality and the independence between the choice of (deterministic) state and effect is what allows to generalize the notion of \textit{no signaling} to state structures.
+This will be developed in Sec. \ref{sec:NS}.

-Here, the bar in ``$\CompProj{}{A} \equiv \mathcal{I} - \Proj{}{A} +\mathcal{D}$'' can be seen as an operation at the level of projectors that was applied on $\Proj{}{A}$.
-As such, the projector $\CompProj{}{A}$ will be called the \textbf{negation} of $\Proj{}{A}$ because the operation has properties similar to a logic \textit{not}.
-This is developed in more details below and in Appendix \ref{sec:projos_prop}.